OmegazonCMoi/COD-TOOLS-ENG/README.md

   </a>
 </p>

-<p align="center">Welcome to the COD Players GitHub, your ultimate destination for a wide range of files and resources related to the Call of Duty universe.
+<p align="center">Welcome to the Hack on COD GitHub, your ultimate destination for a wide range of files and resources related to the Call of Duty universe.
 Explore our comprehensive collection of files, including mods, scripts, tools, and more, carefully selected to enhance your gaming experience.</p>

 ## File Legend
 - 🟢 : All good!